bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 ## Module Challenge

-Your challenge this week is to build a command-line application to manage a company's database of employees using Node.js, Inquirer, and MySQL.
-This challenge asks students to demonstrate their knowledge of MySQL and relational databases, while also exercising their knowledge of Node.js and Javascript.
+Your Challenge this week is to build a command-line application to manage a company's database of employees using Node.js, Inquirer, and MySQL.
+This Challenge asks students to demonstrate their knowledge of MySQL and relational databases, while also exercising their knowledge of Node.js and Javascript.

 [Module 12 Challenge](../../01-Class-Content/12-SQL/02-Challenge/README.md)